 How do I access my messages?

-You can access chat by logging into your account and clicking on ‘Messages’.
+You can access chat by logging into your account, clicking on the profile of the relevant therapist and switching to the 'messages' tab.
 You’ll also receive an email notification to alert you to any new messages you receive from therapists.
 Simply follow the link in these emails to be taken straight to chat.

 What should I do if I don’t get a login or verification email?

 Occasionally, emails might fall into your ‘spam’ folder - depending on which email provider you use.
 Firstly, we suggest having a look there...
 If you still don’t have any luck, please email our support team who will help you get back into your account ASAP: firstname.lastname@example.org.